 Diagnostic Ultrasound Software

 Studycast mobile ultrasound imaging platform allows obstetricians and ultrasound technologists to transmit and view ultrasound images anywhere with internet access.
-It is a SaaS model and HIPPA compliant, making all patient data safe and secure in the cloud.
+It is a SaaS model and HIPAA compliant, ensuring that all patient data is safe and secure in the cloud.

 Learn how Studycast® can work for you.
 Schedule a Demo or call (919) 277-0636!